 The Future of Package Delivery at AMLI Residential

 The first Luxer One package delivery system was installed at AMLI South Lake Union, just a few blocks from Seattle’s bustling Amazon campus.
-At present, Luxer One solutions are operating at AMLI Old 4th Ward in Atlanta, AMLI Covered Bridge and AMLI at Mueller in Austin, AMLI at Museum Gardens and AMLI Deerfield near Chicago, AMLI Campion Trail, and AMLI Galatyn Station in the Dallas area, AMLI Park Avenue in the Denver area, AMLI 2121 Houston, and AMLI 535 and AMLI Mark24 in Seattle.
+At present, Luxer One solutions are operating at AMLI Old 4th Ward in Atlanta, AMLI Covered Bridge and AMLI at Mueller in Austin, AMLI Deerfield near Chicago, AMLI Campion Trail, and AMLI Galatyn Station in the Dallas area, AMLI Park Avenue in the Denver area, AMLI 2121 Houston, and AMLI 535 and AMLI Mark24 in Seattle.
 Reviews from residents are overwhelmingly positive, and have encouraged AMLI to make plans to roll out Luxer One to another 30 properties in 2016.

 Reflecting on this development, CEO Steve Hallsey says: